A Relaxed Localized Trust-Region Reduced Basis Approach for Optimization of Multiscale Problems: Numerical experiments

-This paper introduced a relaxation of the TR-(L)RB method and further proposed a localized approach tailored towards multiscale problems.
-We consider the following relaxed variant of Method 2: \begin{description} \item[2.r R-TR-RB BFGS:] In this method, we use the relaxed trust-region reduced basis variant for the FEM-based TR-RB algorithm, as explained above.
-We use global NCD-corrected RB evaluations with relaxed certification as explained in \cref{sec:relaxed_TR_RB}.
-For the relaxation, we choose the relaxation sequences $\varepsilon_\text{TR}^{(k)} = \varepsilon_\text{cond}^{(k)}:= 10^{10-k}$.
-Therefore, the first iterations can be considered certification-free, and, as discussed in \cref{sec:relaxed_TR_RB}, we do not pre-assemble the TR-estimator for $k \leq 8$.
-Moreover, from iteration count $k > 27$, we relax the TR-RB method below double machine-precision and follow the TR-RB method in its original form. \end{description} As detailed in \cref{sec:tsrblod}, given a respectively accurate LOD discretization, we formulate the following localized methods. \begin{description} \item[3.
-PG--LOD BFGS:] For comparison, we utilize the standard projected BFGS method with PG--LOD evaluations without using reduced models.
-The PG--LOD system is always constructed from scratch and does not use any prior knowledge from previous parameters.
-In particular, if FEM is not accessible and \cref{asmpt:truth} is given, this method is considered as the FOM method. \item[4.
-TR-TSRBLOD BFGS:] We use the localized TSRBLOD reduction process as detailed in \cref{sec:TRLRB_with_TSRBLOD} for the PG--LOD and use the TR-LRB method with PG--LOD enrichments and local RB evaluations based on the TS\-RB\-LOD.
-The procedure is summarized in \cref{alg:TR-TSRBLOD}.
-The sub-problems are again solved with the BFGS method, and the outer algorithm is fully certified.
-Moroever, we use a local enrichment tolerance $\tau_{{\text{loc}}}=10^{-3}$ which has proven to be sufficient for our experiment, cf.~\cref{sec:local_basis_enrichment}. \item[4.r R-TR-TSRBLOD BFGS:] Just as explained in Method~2.r, we devise the relaxed version of Method~4., by choosing $\varepsilon_\text{TR}^{(k)} = \varepsilon_\text{cond}^{(k)}:= 10^{10-k}$.
-Again, this means that the first iterations are certification-free, and no error estimators need to be prepared.
-The procedure is summarized in \cref{alg:R-TR-TSRBLOD}. \end{description}
+\textbf{Selected methods introduced in this article.} In this paper, we introduce a relaxation of the TR method.
+The relaxed version of Method~2 is obtained by choosing the relaxation sequence accordingly. \begin{description} \item[2.r R-TR-RB BFGS] In this method, we use the relaxed trust-region reduced basis variant for the FEM-based TR-RB algorithm from Method 2.
+The relaxation sequence is chosen as $\varepsilon^{(k)} := \mathbbm{1}_{(k < K)}(k) \cdot 10^{10-k}$ where $K := 10$; cf.~\cref{alg:basic_TRRB}. \item[2.r$\star$ R-TR-RB BFGS] Equivalent to Method 2.r, but without evaluating and assembling the estimator in early iterations~$k < 10$ (because the relaxation dominates the TR-conditions, i.e. $\Delta_{\Jhat^{(k)}_\red} \ll \varepsilon^{(k)}$).
+We use this variant to show that the error estimation is a substantial slow-down factor in the relaxed TR that is not needed in our experiments.
+The method can also be interpreted as Method 2.r with $\varepsilon^{(k)} := \mathbbm{1}_{(k < K)}(k) \cdot a_\text{max}$, where $a_\text{max}$ denotes the maximum positive value in the binary system. \end{description} Given the LOD discretization as explained in \cref{sec:tsrblod}, we consider the following localized methods. \begin{description} \item[3.
+PG--LOD BFGS] As a FEM replacement, we consider a new FOM method using the standard projected BFGS method with PG--LOD evaluations without using reduced models.
+The PG--LOD system is always constructed from scratch and does not use any prior knowledge from previous parameters. \item[4.
+TR-TSRBLOD BFGS] We use the TR algorithm based on the localized TSRBLOD reduction process as detailed in \cref{sec:TRLRB_with_TSRBLOD}.
+The procedure is summarized in \cref{alg:R-TR-TSRBLOD}, choosing $\varepsilon^{(k)} \equiv 0$.
+The sub-problems are again solved with the BFGS method.
+Moroever, we use a local enrichment tolerance $\tau_{{\text{loc}}}=10^{-3}$ in \eqref{eq:optional_enrichment} which has proven to be sufficient for our experiment, cf.~\cref{sec:local_basis_enrichment}. \item[4.r R-TR-TSRBLOD BFGS] Just as explained in Method~2.r, we devise the relaxed version of Method~4., by choosing $\varepsilon^{(k)} := \mathbbm{1}_{(k < K)}(k) \cdot 10^{10-k}$ where $K := 10$; cf.~\cref{alg:R-TR-TSRBLOD}. \item[4.r$\star$ R-TR-TSRBLOD BFGS] Equivalent to Method 4.r, but without evaluating and assembling the estimator if $k < 10$; cf.~Method 2.r$\star$.